jbarratt/serialized-hugo/content/post/load_testing_vegeta.md

 I've used and enjoyed many such tools (apachebench, siege, gatling, wrk, goad, boom, locust.io), and they have different strengths.
 But my favorite recently is [vegeta](https://github.com/tsenart/vegeta).

+Update: I'm told [artillery](https://artillery.io/) deserves a look as well, and supports the load ramping feature natively.

-The key features I enjoy are:
+The key vegeta features I enjoy are:

 * A simple and composable command line interface
 * A config file format which trivially allows setting custom headers, which is key to working with pre-production services, and allows testing multiple endpoints simultaneously